Tran-Research-Group/tran-research-group.github.io/docs/minimalmistakes-tutorial.md

     Note that if you are using Ruby version 3.0.0 or higher, the `bundle exec jekyll serve` command may fail.
 You may fix it by adding webrick to your dependencies.

         $ bundle add webrick

+## Deployment

+The [jekyll-deploy-action](https://github.com/jeffreytse/jekyll-deploy-action) can be used to automate local deployment (e.g., to use plug-ins).